Sponsored by Allianz Travel

 We have a lot of Outer Banks bucket list experiences listed for our next visit.
 So, stay tuned for that.
 We’d love for you to add to that list by sharing your top tips in the comments below.

-A few firsts about the Outer Banks
+A few firsts about the Outer Banks of North Carolina

 - The first successful flight in motor-driven, heavier-than-air machines by the Wright Brothers.
 These historical flights took place on the sloping sands of what is now known as Big Kill Devil Hill, located just south of Kitty Hawk.